nbarbey/fitsutils/README.rst

 - fitsheader: Display the header of a FITS file to stdout.

+- fitsupdate: Update the header of a FITS file.

 - fitsfilter: Filter a list of files using conditions on header content.

 - fitsview: Display a simple FITS image (requires matplotlib).